12 Mar Genetics and Addiction

 Addictions or substance abuse disorders are a diverse set of common, complex diseases that affect millions of people worldwide.
-The environmental factors that predispose to substance abuse are well known, but the question is whether genetics play a role as well.
+The environmental factors that predispose to substance abuse are well known, but the question is whether genetics plays a role as well.
 It is becoming evident that there are shared genetic and environmental etiological factors at play.
 Genetic studies and other analyses are clarifying the origins of addiction and the role genes play in their development.
 This knowledge of genetic factors in etiology and treatment response can bolster the personalized treatment of these disorders and even prevent them.

 Addictions are chronic and often relapsing psychiatric disorders with maladaptive and destructive outcomes that affect not only the individual, but also one’s family, community, and society.
 Just talking about alcohol alone, around 2 billion people consume alcoholic beverages and 76.3 million of these have an alcohol use disorder.
 The second most abused drug is tobacco, with 1.3 billion users worldwide.
 Approximately, up to 200 million people worldwide consume illicit drugs.